-Gloves create a barrier between germs and your hands.
-They help keep your hands clean and lessen your chance of getting germs that can make you sick.
+Gloves help keep your hands clean and lessen your chance of getting germs that can make you sick.

-Wear gloves every time you will be touching blood, bodily fluids, bodily tissues, mucous membranes, or broken skin.
+Wear gloves every time you touch blood, bodily fluids, bodily tissues, mucous membranes, or broken skin.
 You should wear gloves for this sort of contact, even if a patient seems healthy and has no signs of any germs.